b40deep/about-god-about-man/README.md

 -   ✅ swipeout has helped me implement swiping gesture. got it working.
 -   ✅ import BS
 -   ✅ additional revealed btns aren't displaying, only the first is.
+-   🔴 was working on adding mouse events and it reported NextJS outdated.
+After update, rc-swipeout doesn't work. looks like game over for this path.
 -   ▶️ add mouse swipe events too. only touch events working at the moment.
 -   ▶️ edit `rc-swipeout/assets/index.css` to play nice with it.
 -   ▶️ change from swipe-to-delete to my own function.